ZachMoreno/personal-dev/reading.md

 ## Now

+- [ ] The Hard Thing About Hard Things
 - [ ] Nudge
 - [ ] What to Think about Machines that Think
 - [ ] The Meaning of Human Existence